-Take ella within 5 days (120 hours) after you have unprotected sex.
+Take ella as soon as you can within 5 days (120 hours) after you have unprotected sex.
 Simply swallow the tablet the way you would any other pill.
 Read the instructions that come in the package for more information.

 Take a pregnancy test if you don’t get your period within 3 weeks after taking ella.

-If you take ella and you end up needing emergency contraception again before your next period, make sure you take ella again and not Plan B or other levonorgestrel morning-after pills.
+If you take ella and you end up needing emergency contraception again within 5 days:

 Does ella have side effects?